-Workshops can be very beneficial for students who would like to gain deeper understanding of a certain topic that might only be addressed shortly in a Yoga class.
+yoga Workshop can be very beneficial for students who would like to gain a deeper understanding of a certain topic that might only be addressed shortly in a Yoga class.
 Once you start teaching (or maybe even before that), you’ll figure out your strong points:

 I will guide you through a few questions you should ask yourself when planning and executing a workshop:

-Ask yourself: What do you particularly enjoy in Yoga?
+Ask yourself: What do you particularly enjoy Yoga during a yoga workshop?
 I don’t just mean the physical practice, but all seven limbs of it.
-Or is there maybe something else that you think would go really well with Yoga? (water Yoga, goat Yoga and hula hoop Yoga are good examples that there are no limits to your creativity).
+Or is there may be something else that you think would go really well with Yoga? (water Yoga, goat Yoga and hula hoop Yoga are good examples that there are no limits to your creativity).